-The AOC Office of Inspector General (OIG) received an allegation that an AOC supervisor employed a subordinate employee to conduct outside employment for their personal Heating, Ventilation and Air Conditioning (HVAC) business.
-AOC Ethics rules prohibit supervisors from requesting, hiring, or retaining AOC employees to work on personal projects.
-Additionally, the allegation stated that the supervisor and subordinate employee used AOC office phones to conduct outside employment business.
-Furthermore, the allegation noted that the supervisor's Jurisdiction was in the process of hiring an assistant supervisor and the subordinate employee was alleged to be a leading candidate for the position, further creating a conflict of interest due to the supervisor's responsibility as the selecting official on the hiring panel.
+The AOC Office of Inspector General (OIG) received an allegation that an AOC supervisor employed a subordinate employee at their personal Heating, Ventilation and Air Conditioning (HVAC) business.
+AOC Ethics rules prohibit supervisors from requesting, hiring or retaining AOC employees to work on personal projects.
+Additionally, the allegation stated that the supervisor and subordinate employee used AOC office phones to conduct outside business.
+The allegation also noted that the supervisor's Jurisdiction was in the process of hiring an assistant supervisor and the subordinate employee was alleged to be a leading candidate for the position, creating a conflict of interest due to the supervisor's responsibility as the selecting official on the hiring panel.